Can a smartwatch or wearable device help you manage the stress in your life and reach the path of the zen?

 Muse or the meditation headband

 The Muse meditation headband was first introduced in 2014.
 The company introduced Muse 2 in 2018 and Muse S in January 2020.
-Contrary to smartwatches which can be worn at all times, these meditations headbands are in a different league when dealing with stress.
+Contrary to smartwatches which can be worn at all times, these meditations headbands are in a different league when dealing with stress and brain fatigue.

 The headbands are full of sensors to directly record the tiny electrical signals produced by the brain’s activities.
 Thus, it offers a true user-friendly 7 leads Electroencephalogram (EEG).